Disruptive Technology – A Business Opportunity

 "Demystifying Change Management"

 When we implement change, no matter the size or type, it means people will have to change how they do their work.
 How successful they are at adopting the new way of doing things directly contributes to or constrains the value we realize from the change.
 Fortunately, successful change can be modeled and managed.
 This is the essence of change management.
-In this lunch session, we will demystify change management to help you understand what it really is, why it really is necessary, and what you can really do to improve project success rates and mitigate project costs and risks.
+In this lunch session, we demystify change management to help you understand what it really is, why it really is necessary, and what you can really do to improve project success rates and mitigate project costs and risks.

 Tim Creasey, Chief Innovation Officer, Prosci